Cody-Nicholson96/Non-Tech/Critical_Thinking/deductiveAndInductiveArguments.md

 An Inductive Argument is Forceful if its premises are true the but its conclusion is false

-An Inductive Argument is Sound if it's premises are all true and it is inductivly forceful
+An Inductive Argument is Sound if it's premises are all true and it is inductively forceful

 If an Inductive Argument is sound then has **Inductive Cogency**